When it comes to baking with the purpose of gift giving, a Christmas Chocolate Spritz Cookie is the best way to go, especially if they have sprinkles!

 The ONLY option is to roll out the cookies with a rolling pin and to use cookie cutters to cut out the shapes you want.
 The cookies will look nothing like these Christmas Chocolate Spritz Cookies you see in the photographs, but they will taste the same.

-Spritz cookies are a type of German Christmas cookie/biscuit called Spritzgeback.
+Sprizgeback are the German name for spritz cookies.
 Like the popular spritz cookie, the cookies are crisp, fragile, somewhat dry, and buttery.

 The German verb spritzen means to squirt in English.
-As the name implies, these cookies are made by squirting (or pushing) the dough through a press that has been fitted with patterned holes.
+These cookies are made by squirting (or pushing) the dough through a press that has been fitted with patterned holes.
 These holes create a resemblance to an object when baked, such as Christmas trees!

-In North America, the name Spritzgeback is often shortened to spritz becoming known as the spritz cookie.
-In Germany the cookie is often prepared when parents bake with their children.
+In North America, the name Spritzgeback is shortened to spritz.
+In Germany, the cookie is prepared when parents bake with their children.
 Traditionally, the recipes that are used are passed down to the children.

-Spritz cookies are meant to be fun and whimsical.
+Spritz cookies are fun and whimsical.
 If you have a cookie spritz, experiment with each of the disc inserts to see what shape appears when the cookies are baked.

 Try making your spritz cookies with different flavours.
 No one says they have to all taste the same.
 You can leave them plain, add sprinkles like I did, or even dip them in melted chocolate.
 When it comes to a Christmas Spritz Cookie, the possibilies are only limited by your imagination.